Quiz: Can you defend against XSS vulnerability?

 determined by JavaScript.
 HTML entities are not used here, but there is one

 special rule.
 So which characters do we escape?
-Inside the JavaScript string, we
+Inside a JavaScript string, we

 naturally escape the '